-Fabric provides a soft counterpoint to hard kitchen surfaces, and curtains, seat cushions and other textile accessories make the room feel colourful and inviting.
+From antique toile de Jouy to vintage embroidered tablecloths, fabric provides a soft counterpoint to hard kitchen surfaces.
+And curtains, seat cushions and other textile accessories make the room feel colourful and inviting.
 In a room where spills and splashes are a daily hazard, fabrics that are easily cleaned are essential and natural fibres like cotton and linen can be popped into the washing machine.
 If you’re a reasonably experienced seamstress, it’s easy to make your own soft furnishings, but check that the cloth you use is pre-shrunk.
 If you’re not sure, wash it before you begin.

 Modern houses, with their square corners and regular room plans, may seem like a gift to kitchen designers but, along with the low windows, alcoves and architectural details in traditional homes comes that intangible quality – character.
 Chimney breasts are the natural home for a range cooker, alcoves are made to be filled with tall cupboards or shelves, and decorative plasterwork poses a delicate contrast to the practical cupboards and surfaces below.
 In this double-volume kitchen, the lofty ceiling could have resulted in a chilly, Spartan atmosphere, but dark, time-worn floorboards, grey cabinets, a cosy window seat and a few vintage pieces ground the scheme, creating a warm and homely environment.